jessika8/MERN/README.md

 # MERN

-Project about combining together front-end and back-end using MongoDB, Express.js, React and Node.js.
-Displaing information from three different APIs
+Project about combining front-end and back-end using MongoDB, Express.js, React and Node.js.
+Displaying information from three different APIs

 ## Motivation
-I have done few projects with front-end and back-end.
-Now I want to connect them together.
-MongoDB - login area, which will save your details and takes the user to her profile.
+I have done a few projects with front-end and back-end.
+Now I want to connect them.
+MongoDB - login area, which saves your details and takes the user to her profile.
 Express.js and Node.js for the back-end, to get the information from the API.
 React for the front-end to display all the information

-## What have i achieved so far?
+## What have I achieved so far?
 * Connected front-end and back-end
 * OpenWeatherMap API is displaying current weather when inserting city and country
 * Chuck Norris API is displaying a joke